balderdashy/sails-docs/reference/waterline/datastores/leaseConnection.md

 ##### Callback

+The final callback that you pass in to `.exec()`.

 |   |     Argument        | Type                | Details |
 |---|:--------------------|---------------------|:---------------------------------------------------------------------------------|
 | 1 |    _err_            | ((Error?))          | The error that occurred, or a falsy value if there were no errors.
 | 2 |    _resultMaybe_    | ((Ref?))            | The optional result data sent back from `during`.
 In other words, if, in your `during` function, you called `proceed(undefined, 'foo')`, then this will be `'foo'`. |

 ### Example

+Lease a database connection from the default datastore, then use it to send two queries before releasing it back to the pool.

 ```javascript
 sails.getDatastore()
 .leaseConnection(function (db, proceed) {